 Lastly, a stop in Yellowstone wouldn’t be complete without venturing to the little visited Northeast corner of the park.
 This is the spot where the least amount of tourists will be found and therefore where you may see the most wildlife.
 There are hoards of bison that roam the fields in the northeast, and it’s also the best chance you’ll have at seeing the scarce gray wolves that call Lamar Valley home.
 Make sure to explore the valley at dawn if you want to see the wolves, that’s when they’re said to most likely be seen.

-You’ll most likely see some sort of wildlife during your visit at Yellowstone, there’s no doubt about that, but if you want to experience it away from people and to see the rarer species in the park, this is the place to do it.
+You’ll most likely see some sort of wildlife during your visit to Yellowstone, there’s no doubt about that, but if you want to experience it away from people and to see the rarer species in the park, this is the place to do it.
 It’s also the perfect spot to go on more off-the-beaten-path hikes.
 It’s that little slice of peace and quiet in one of the busiest parks in America.

 Have you been to Yellowstone National Park before?
 What are your favorite national parks in America?
 Which area of Yellowstone sounds the most enticing to you?

 Feel free to pin this image for future reference by clicking on the top right hand corner.

 Get first dibs on travel updates, tips, and deals.
 Life is an adventure, join me around the world!